 Step 4: Stay Informed

 This risk management procedure focuses on sharing information about emerging threats and vulnerabilities.
 As part of continuous monitoring, insurance companies should be aware of new threat vectors.
-As part of informing internal and external stakeholders, they need to establish clear communication procedures.
+To inform internal and external stakeholders, they must establish clear communication procedures.

 Step 5: Cybersecurity Training